MrDham/OpenTheremin_V4_with_MIDI/README.md

 AUDIO:

 Audio processing from antennas to output jack, including volume and pitch pots, LEDs and button functions, is exactly the same as in open theremin V4.
-You can play the Audio and the MIDI side by side.
+You can play the Audio and control MIDI devices side by side.

 CV GATE:

 CV GATE processing from antennas to output jack is exactly the same as in open theremin V4.
-You can play the Audio and the MIDI side by side.
+You can control your analog devices and MIDI devices side by side.

 CALIBRATION: